 Drive to Wilsons Promontory, and enjoy a car-free few days.
 Pitch a tent at Tidal River or stay in a cabin, and spend a few days exploring the 30 self-guided walks or lazing on the beach.
 Jump on the world's first amphibious boat with Pennicott Wilderness Journeys, to take an eco-friendly cruise out to dramatic monolith Skull Rock.
 For those a bit more daring, the Great Prom Walk is a three day walk following a coastal track to the lighthouse.

 Check your bike on the train to Bairnsdale and spend a few days cycling the 100km East Gippsland Rail Trail to Orbost, in the heart of Snowy River country.
 Extend your journey, exploring the town's surrounding national parks, forests and beaches.
-Fuel up at local bakeries and cafes and drop into local brewery Sailors Grave for a refreshing craft beer.
+Fuel up at local bakeries and cafes.
 A Rail Trail Shuttle Bus operates every third Sunday to transport walkers, cyclists and their bikes back to their starting point.